maxfierrog/maxfierrog.github.io/content/music.md

 ### Undercurrent
 <div>Bill Evans and Jim Hall</div>

 Listening to Jim Hall's decisions in this album is delightful.
-His contribution to this recording of _My Funny Valentine_ made it my favorite.
-While the album is played quite rubato (as is usual for Bill Evans), I love the tighter impressionistic elements in _Romain_ and _Dream Gypsy_.
+His contribution to the recording of _My Funny Valentine_ included made it my favorite.
+While the album is played quite rubato (as is usual for Bill Evans), I love the closer impressionistic parts in _Romain_ and _Dream Gypsy_.
 I certainly listen to those three songs the most.

 {{< /album >}}